- Understanding artificial sweeteners

 - What are the side effects of artificial sweeteners during pregnancy?

-Sugars are essential for our body.
+Sugars are an essential source of energy.
 But a high incidence of health conditions such as diabetes and diet-related diseases have resulted in the production of sugar replacements, making them the standard ingredients in packaged foods, drinks and also medications.

 Also referred to as artificial sweeteners, these sugar replacements are great alternatives to the natural sugars in the diet.